Permasteelisa: Finances

 As of 31 December 2015, the Permasteelisa Group turnover was €1,528 million.
 The normalized EBIT was €41 million, representing 2.7% of the sales.
 The shareholders' equity amounted to €234.69 million, while the net financial position was €-306 million.

 Activities

-Permasteelisa an examples of a "pocket-sized" multinational, a company with a modest turnover but a worldwide presence.
+Permasteelisa is an example of a "pocket-sized" multinational, a company with a modest turnover but a worldwide presence.
 The main area of activity for the Permasteelisa Group is the curtain wall sector.
 In 2015, the Exteriors Business Unit represented 84.5% of the turnover (83.3% in 2002), the Interiors Business Unit 12.7% and Contract Business Unit 2.8%.